dantin/environment-setup/docs/SPEC.md

     - [python3](#python3)
     - [vim](#vim)

-## Supported Cloud
+## Machine List

-Up till now, I have hosts on the following cloud:
+You can edit machine list under `inventory` directory, uptill now, I have hosts on the following clouds:

 - UCloud
 - Aliyun

-You can switch between them by using `CLOUD_TO_USE` environment variable.
+You can switch between clouds by using `CLOUD_TO_USE` environment variable.

 ## Bootstrap

-The `bootstrap.sh` script setup basic environment of a remote host, e.g. set yum repository to [mirrors.aliyun.com](http://mirrors.aliyun.com/repo), enable EPEL repository, install and start NTP service, etc.
+The `bootstrap.sh` script sets up basic environment of a remote host, e.g. set yum repository to [mirrors.aliyun.com](http://mirrors.aliyun.com/repo), enable EPEL repository, install and start NTP service, besides this, is also configures global environment settings such as hostname, `LANG`, etc.

 Usage: